10 Instances Where God Will Never be Enough

 If we believe we must prepare for mishaps we will have more instances than not where mishaps arise.
-If we believe, no matter what, everything happens for a reason and in the end, there will always be an opportunity for us to learn and grow, most every interaction will look and feel like a purposeful learning experience.
-Plainly, we draw to us what we believe and have faith in being the truth.
+If we believe, no matter what, everything happens for a reason and in the end, there will always be an opportunity for us to learn and grow, almost every interaction will look and feel like a purposeful learning experience.
+We draw to us what we believe and have faith in being the truth.

 What Drove My Responses

-When I sat back in my seat and trusted the pilot’s capability to land the plane safely because I had no capability to do so, I embraced having no control.
+When I sat back in my seat and trusted the pilot’s capability to land the plane safely because I could not do so, I embraced having no control.
 When I got into the airport and my routine was disrupted, I reacted instantaneously and took the reins.
-What if I had taken a pause and a breath or two before I rushed in to fix-it mode?
+What if I had taken a pause and a breath or two before I rushed into a fix-it mode?